-- Place approved fuel container on the ground. - DO NOT fill a fuel container while it is in the vehicle (including the cargo area). - Keep the fuel pump nozzle in contact with the fuel container while filling. - DO NOT use a device that would hold the fuel pump handle in the fill position.
+- Place approved fuel container on the ground. - DO NOT fill a fuel container while it is in the vehicle. - Keep the fuel pump nozzle in contact with the fuel container while filling. - DO NOT use a device that would hold the fuel pump handle in the fill position.